lmmx/fast-convex-hull-2d/README.md

 available from his old Bell Labs website ([archived here](https://web.archive.org/web/19980715014112/http://cm.bell-labs.com/cm/cs/who/clarkson/2dch.c)),
 - (“known for his research in computational geometry… co-editor-in-chief of the _Journal of Computational Geometry_”).
-- The code was listed [on his profile](https://web.archive.org/web/20081024042432/http://cm.bell-labs.com/who/clarkson/) as “a short, complete planar convex hull code”.
+- The code was listed [on his profile](https://web.archive.org/web/20081024042432/http://cm.bell-labs.com/who/clarkson/) as “a short, complete planar convex hull code”, and he notes he is "particularly" interested in "algorithms that have provable properties, but are relatively simple" (indeed he coauthored a paper with Shor of [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm) fame)
 - It is included here (along with the license header) as [`2dch.c`](2dch.c)

 I'm not sure how to run this C code (`gcc` gives an error about integer arguments being of the wrong type), but it gives a general idea.